-Roadside signs state passenger vehicles are required to have winter tires, and commercial trucks must carry chains, on most BC highways between October 1 and March 31.
+Roadside signs state passenger vehicles are required to have winter tires, and commercial trucks must carry chains, on most BC highways between October 1 and March 31 (or to April 30, depending on the highway).
 However, that doesn’t mean winter tires and chains are never needed beyond those dates.

 Sometimes spring lets Old Man Winter outstay his welcome, especially on high elevation routes such as the Coquihalla.
 Professional truck drivers who travel BC’s high mountain passes typically carry chains year-round, and we really appreciate that.
 By being prepared for the unexpected, these pro drivers contribute to the safety and reliability of our highways.

 It’s always best to check DriveBC before you head out.
 If a late season snow storm strikes, you may want to consider delaying your trip or taking a lower elevation route, if you have already taken your winter tires off or left the chains back at the shop.